Hsins-Lab/Travel-Site/README.md

 # More Information

 All the notes I took in [Markdown](https://daringfireball.net/projects/markdown/syntax) (.md) format.
 You can find them in my [Udemy-Notes](https://github.com/Hsins/Udemy-Notes) repository.
-The note for this course is [here](https://github.com/Hsins/Udemy-Notes/tree/master/Git%20a%20Web%20Developer%20Job%20Mastering%20the%20Modern%20Workflow).
+The note for this course is [here](https://hsins.github.io/Udemy-Notes/Git%20a%20Web%20Developer%20Job%20Mastering%20the%20Modern%20Workflow/).

 # License

-Licensed under the MIT License.
+Licensed under the MIT License, Copyright © 2017-present Hsins.